 Deputies searching for runaway teen in Greenville County

 GREENVILLE, S.C.
-(FOX Carolina) - Deputies are searching for a runaway teen, according to the Greenville County Sheriff’s Office.
+(FOX Carolina) - Deputies are searching for a runaway teen last seen in Simpsonville, according to the Greenville County Sheriff’s Office.

-According to the Sheriff’s Office, 15-year-old Cameron Smith ran away at around 11:11 p.m. and he was last seen on Second Ave.
+According to deputies, 15-year-old Mary Grace Kevic was last seen on Criterion Drive at around 9:14 p.m.

-Deputies say Smith is five foot eight inches tall, weighs 160 pounds with black hair and brown eyes.
-They also say he is believed to be in need of immediate medical attention.
+Deputies say Kevis is five foot six inches tall, weighs 110 pounds, with black hair and blue eyes.

+They say she was last seen wearing dark sweatpants and a black sweatshirt.

 Copyright 2022 WHNS.
 All rights reserved.